Moment-based Density Elicitation with Applications in Probabilistic Loops: K-series

 Proposition \ref{prop:GC} is easy to obtain using the standard normal as reference pdf and replacing the polynomials $h_i$ in \eqref{estimator_3} by $He_i/\sqrt{i!}$.

-\cite{Munkhammar_etal_2017} used the method of moments estimation to develop an algorithm for an $n$-order polynomial approximation of a pdf, based on its consecutive $n$ first moments.
-They referred to the estimation algorithm as \textit{Method of Moments (MM)}.
-MM estimates parameters of a target distribution $f$ by equating sample moments with the corresponding moments of the distribution.
+\cite{Munkhammar_etal_2017} developed the \textit{Method of Moments (MM)} estimation algorithm for parameters of a target distribution $f$ by equating sample moments with the corresponding moments of the distribution.
 The approximation is carried out on the interval where they wish to maximize accuracy.
-In practice, this is the same as assuming finite or bounded support. \cite{Munkhammar_etal_2017} showed in practice that MM beats the GC expansion for several distributions, such as the Weibull on a positive finite support.
+In practice, this is the same as assuming finite or bounded support. \cite{Munkhammar_etal_2017} showed that MM beats the GC expansion for several distributions, such as the Weibull on a positive finite support, in simulation experiments.

 The MM algorithm starts by choosing an interval $\left[a, b\right]$ that is thought to contain most of the mass of the target unknown distribution.
 Using a finite set of moments $\{m_{1}, \ldots, m_{n}\}$ and $m_{0} = 1$, MM constructs a polynomial estimator $\hat{f}(x)$ by solving a linear system of equations,